More Beauty – Less Beast | The Leica SL3

 Summary

-I’ll be very brief here.
-In my opinion, the Leica SL3 is an excellent camera with some really outstanding plus points.
+I will be very brief here.
+In my opinion, the Leica SL3 is an excellent camera with some truly remarkable qualities.
 It provides access to exceptional lenses from both the Leica SL series and other manufacturers in the L-Mount Alliance.
 In terms of robustness as well as image quality – thanks to both the lenses mentioned and the fantastic sensor – nothing is left to be desired.
 In terms of speed and general performance, I don’t see any real weaknesses either.
 At least not for me.
+Of course, I am fully aware that other users with different requirements may see this differently.

-However, in some areas (such as autofocus, AI features, global shutter, etc.), the Leica SL3 is not really at the cutting edge of technology.
-Of course, there are only a very few cameras anyway.
+However, in some areas (e.g. autofocus, AI functions, global shutter, etc.), the Leica SL3 is not quite at the level of technology that would be possible today.
+This is not a problem and it is not a showstopper either, but it is also part of the true and complete story.
 If you are looking for these functions at the highest and most up-to-date level, or urgently need them for your work, then you know that yourself and might be better off looking elsewhere.

 I’m not going to open up the subject of price or Leica in general here.
 That leads to absolutely nothing.
 Each and every individual has to decide for themselves, whether rationally, emotionally or economically.
 I also have to deal with this personally.